Visual Studio SDK glossary

 ISelectionContainerinterface providing access to properties for the active objects.

 Array of element values.

-A contract for a set of COM interfaces that reside in a single COM object.
+service A contract for a set of COM interfaces that resides in a single COM object.
 When you create a service, which is identified by a GUID, you define the set of COM interfaces that carries out the service.
 COM objects use services to communicate with one another.

-An embedding that is not Visual-Studio specific.
+standard OS editor An embedding that isn't Visual Studio-specific.
 It is registered using the well-known Win32 keys (for example, the Win32 Explorer knows how to invoke).
-If such an editor can be embedded, the editor will still show up in its place in the IDE.
+If such an editor can be embedded, the editor still shows up in its place in the IDE.
 Otherwise, a separate top-level window is created for such editors.

 IOleComponentinterface to take advantage of message loop services such as access to idle time.